-The same statutes of limitation apply as under the Product Liability Directive, which are:
+The same statutes of limitation apply as under the old Product Liability Directive, which are:

-- Three years in the case of proceedings brought for the recovery of damages, or 30 years if any such damage occurred from an act being subject to a criminal offence, if a term of imprisonment exceeds one year (section 1489, Civil Code). - Ten years in relation to rights conferred by the Product Liability Act.
+- Three years for proceedings brought for recovery of damages, or 30 years if any such damage occurred from an act being subject to a criminal offence, if a term of imprisonment exceeds one year (section 1489, Civil Code). - Ten years for rights conferred by the Product Liability Act.